AlphaVideo/SIRS-Project-TheCork/setup-db/README.md

 sudo ufw reload
 ```

-Uncomplicated Firewall is persistant, and will keep changes through reboot.
+Uncomplicated Firewall is persistent, and will keep changes through reboot.
 To deactive run `sudo ufw disable`.